 Recently I’ve been doing a lot writing on Docker over on the Container Solutions blog.
-Here’s a collection of my articles for Container Solutions to date: Docker: The latest Confusion – Investigating what the latest tag actually does and when you should use it.
-Why Use Fig For Docker Automation? – A quick look at […]
+Here’s a collection of my articles for Container Solutions to date (last updated 27 April): Running Docker Containers with systemd – How to set-up systemd to look after your Docker containers.
+Docker Inspect Template Magic – A deep-dive into how […]

 As part of my work with UglyDuckling, I gave this Introduction to Docker talk at the Edinburgh techmeetup.